Carla MacLeod: Hockey Canada

 Her career as a defenceman for the national team began in 2003 with a silver win in the Four Nations Cup.
 In 2004, she played to a gold medal in the Four Nations Cup.
-In 2005, MacLeod made her world championship debut in 2005.
+In 2005, MacLeod made her world championship debut.
 She had been cut from the world championship team for two consecutive years before that.
-MacLeod would win silver at the 2005 IIHF Women's World Hockey Championship.
-In 2006, she played in the Winter Olympics in Turin, where she was named as a tournament all-star, and in the 2006 Four Nations Cup, where Canada won gold.
+MacLeod won silver at the 2005 IIHF Women's World Hockey Championship.
+In 2006, she played in the Winter Olympics in Turin, where she was named a tournament all-star, and in the 2006 Four Nations Cup, where Canada won gold.
 In 2007, she played in the IIHF Women's World Hockey Championship, where Canada won its ninth world's gold medal.
 Prior to joining the national women's team, MacLeod was on the National Under-22 team from 1999-2003.

 Retirement

 On September 14, 2010, Hockey Canada announced that MacLeod, along with three other players retired from international hockey.
 After her retirement, she took a public relations job with the Royal Bank of Canada.